AbhijithSanthoshJaya/bencodedecoder/README.md

-## Bencode Decoder Module
+# Bencode Decoder Module

-A Python library that decodes a valid Bencoded data input

-# The module supports all 4 bencode data types.
+A Python library that decodes a valid Bencoded data input.
+The module supports all 4 bencode data types.

 ## Installation